ravibalebilalu/-32_document_writer/README.md

  # Document Writer

- ### Here is a tiny rect project which features simple text editing.
+ ### Here is a tiny react project which features simple text editing.
  ### We can save edited text in  local drive as text file!